The Mysterious Divertimento of Dr. T

 The Divertimento also is one of a long string of pieces which show my love of the tango—and of South American music in general—which continues to this day.
 And though the combination of flute and harpsichord is perfectly normal when it comes to the baroque sarabande, it is hardly what one associates with tangos or waltzes, and I just thought it would be fun to let the instruments play a kind of music they don't often get to do.

-Speaking of fun, the title is an allusion to a movie which most anyone of my age knew from its frequent TV broadcasts, The 5000 Fingers of Dr. T: a dream fantasy in which an evil piano teacher enslaves 500 boys to practice round the clock at one long curvy keyboard.
+Speaking of fun, the title is an allusion to a movie which most anyone of my age knew from its frequent TV broadcasts, The 5000 Fingers of Dr. T, a Dr. Seuss dream fantasy in which an evil piano teacher enslaves 500 boys to practice round the clock at one long curvy keyboard.
 The Dr. T of my piece is the tango, which, though not evil, seductively leads the waltz and the sarabande on a fun adventure.